 With FreeIPA v3, you can create a trust with Active Directory and SSO (single sign on) from a Windows machine to Linux machine.

 Why are passwords expired after reset?

 This is a security feature.
-For more information on the topic, see this article.
+For more information on the topic, see New Passwords Expired.

 Why FreeIPA does not provide a self-service password reset page?